MorganTighe/CreditCardFraud/README.md

 >The datasets contains transactions made by credit cards in September 2013 by european cardholders.
 >This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, the positive class (frauds) >account for 0.172% of all transactions.
 >
 >It contains only numerical input variables which are the result of a PCA transformation.
 Unfortunately, due to confidentiality issues, we cannot provide the original features >and more background information about the data.
 Features V1, V2, … V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA >are 'Time' and 'Amount'.
 Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
-The feature 'Amount' is the transaction >Amount, this feature can be used for example-dependant cost-senstive learning.
+The feature 'Amount' is the transaction >Amount, this feature can be used for example-dependant cost-sensitive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 # Synthetic Data

 >There is a lack of public available datasets on financial services and specially in the emerging mobile money transactions domain.
 Financial datasets are important to many >researchers and in particular to us performing research in the domain of fraud detection.
 Part of the problem is the intrinsically private nature of financial transactions, that >leads to no publicly available datasets.
 >
 >We present a synthetic dataset generated using the simulator called PaySim as an approach to such a problem.
-PaySim uses aggregated data from the private dataset to generate a >synthetic dataset that resembles the normal operation of transactions and injects malicious behaviour to later evaluate the performance of fraud detection methods.
+PaySim uses aggregated data from the private dataset to generate a >synthetic dataset that resembles the normal operation of transactions and injects malicious behavior to later evaluate the performance of fraud detection methods.

 # PaySim